musicians and staff

 jesse@palaverstrings.org

-Brianna Howard / Viola
+Brianna Fischler / Viola

-Co-Artistic Director, Education Coordinator & Social Media Coordinator
+Co-Artistic Director, Education Coordinator & Social Media Coordinator (she/her)

 For as long as I can remember, music has been a central part of my life.
 As I came from a long line of musicians and artists, you could even say I had prenatal musical experiences.
 My grandmother, a violinist herself, first introduced my twin sister and I to the instrument.
 A few years later, my two younger twin brothers picked up the cello.
 If you were to walk into my house after school, in theory all four of us would have been practicing at once.
 Growing up with live-in “chamber music mates” was a luxury that positively enhanced my development as a human being.
 My sister, my best friend Jennie Brent, and I began playing in a trio at the age of eight at Neighborhood Music School in New Haven, CT.
 We called ourselves The Annellies, and we were guided by the love and support of our coach, Jody Rowitsch.
 Though our rehearsals were most likely 80% laughter and 20% work, we learned about the strong bond that can be formed through music.
 After a whirlwind musical education including local music school lessons, Kinhaven Music School, Boston University Tanglewood Institute, the Aspen Music Festival, Manhattan School of Music Pre-College, and a Bachelor's degree in violin performance from Boston University, my friends and I found ourselves in an environment desperately in need of inspiring chamber music-making.
 Thanks to an incredible amount of planning and dedication, Palaver Strings came to be.
 It has been an absolute joy to see our ensemble grow and the process of learning through music will be one that I continue to enjoy and love immensely.